MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 It's important to note that the game developer can let the player choose whether they want their <span style="color:#C3E88D">`on_`</span> functions to be "safe", or "fast".

-The "fast" mode is between 500x and 1000x faster, but does *not* catch runtime errors.
+The "fast" mode is between 500x and 1000x faster, but *does not* protect against mod runtime errors.
 See [my grug benchmark repository](https://github.com/MyNameIsTrez/grug-benchmarks?tab=readme-ov-file#visualizing-the-stack-trace-with-flamegraph) for more details and nice pictures.

 <video src="https://github.com/user-attachments/assets/3e9ae8ff-8e34-4d9f-90e6-f56ef909bc1a" width="100%" autoplay controls loop muted></video>